Fibonaccigirly/New-Classrooms/README.md

 Expected Behavior: User data should be retained for subsequent bookings.
 Actual Behavior: The system does not recognize the user, and data must be entered again for each booking.

-Bug Report 5: Lack of Real-time Validation for Subject Length Requirement
+BR 5: Lack of Real-time Validation for Subject Length Requirement
 Summary: The Subject field lacks real-time validation, and users are not notified about the requirement for a length between 5 and 100 characters until after submitting the form.
 Steps to Reproduce:
 1. Navigate to the form containing the Subject field.